Ryan Mooney-Bullock, Executive Director

 Ryan Mooney-Bullock has spent the last 20 years working in science and environmental education and environmental policy.
 A seasoned program manager, educator and communicator, Ryan is most energized when she is helping people make connections between their passions and what is going on in the natural and human worlds around them.
 While studying Environmental Studies at the University of Chicago and researching at the Center for Neighborhood Technology, she focused on environmental policy, economics and urban sustainability.
 At Antioch University New England she deepened her understanding of natural systems and how to educate about them, and earned a MS in Environmental Science.
 She developed and managed the Green Learning Station at the Civic Garden Center during its formative years.
 She has a lifelong commitment to environmental sustainability and Cincinnati’s green hillsides, waterways and vibrant community.

-Savannah Sullivan, Senior Director of Programs
+Savannah Sullivan, Senior Director of Programs and Climate Strategy

 Savannah brings more than a decade of experience to launch Green Umbrella's climate action work.
 Most recently she was a Climate and Community Resilience Analyst for the City of Cincinnati, where she led climate, equity and community engagement efforts.
 Savannah worked with Indiana University's Environmental Resilience Institute, Rural Action, ACS Green Chemistry Institute, US EPA and City of Oberlin to lead sustainability programs in urban-to-rural and local-to-international settings.
 She is a proud alum of Public Allies Cincinnati, AmeriCorps VISTA-Ohio and Turner Farm's Apprenticeship.
 She received her Master of Public Affairs and Master of Science in Environmental Science from Indiana University's O'Neill School for Public and Environmental Affairs, and Bachelor of Arts in Economics and Environmental Studies from Oberlin College.
-Savannah grew up in Clermont County and is excited to work with communities across Greater Cincinnati.
+Savannah grew up in Clermont County and loves working with communities across Greater Cincinnati.
 Formerly the Climate Action Director, she was promoted to Senior Director of Programs in 2023.

 Charlie Gonzalez, Member Relations & Events Manager